Thanks a lot for your interest in writing for Our Life Logs.

 We welcome new writers to join us and bring in exceptional work to enrich our community.
 Our Life Logs is an ongoing initiative; we accept submissions all year round.
 There are no restrictions to where you are or who you are.

-NOTE: We sign a contract with each of our freelance writer to bind our relationship.
+NOTE: We sign a contract with each of our freelance writers to bind our relationship.
 If you are not yet a contracted freelance writer of Our Life Logs and would like to be one, please send your resume and writing samples to email@example.com with subject line: Our Life Logs Freelance Writer, for consideration.

 Our Life Logs features real stories of real people.
 You will need to seek and identify the people whose stories you want to write about, interview them, and then write the stories.

-Currently we only accept articles in English.
+Currently we only accept stories in English.
 While you may conduct interviews in other languages (in situations where the interview subject doesn’t speak English), the written version of the story needs to be in English when it is submitted to us.

 a.
 Preliminary Approval: